Vintage at Richland

 Cons

-• pro Management did not act to contain the smoke odor after a fire, causing health concerns.
+• pro Management did not contain smoke smells after a fire, causing health concerns for residents.

 Review